Language selection

 ISSN 2369-2391

-This document is also available in PDF (589 KB) [help with PDF files]
+This document is also available in PDF (293 KB)

-This memorandum outlines and explains the Canada Border Services Agency’s (CBSA) policy and guidelines with respect to reason to believe, the legislative framework and administrative guidelines for the adjustment process to make a correction to an incorrect declaration of origin, tariff classification (including diversions of goods) or value for duty.
-The correction provisions, policies, and guidelines contained in this memorandum apply to all commercial importations that are accounted for under subsections 32(1), (3), or (5) of the Customs Act (the Act).
+This memorandum outlines and explains the Canada Border Services Agency’s (CBSA) policy and guidelines with respect to reason to believe, the legislative framework and administrative guidelines regarding the adjustment process to make corrections to incorrect declarations of origin, tariff classification (including diversions of goods) or value for duty under section 32.2 of the Customs Act (the Act).
+The correction provisions, policies, and guidelines contained in this memorandum apply to all commercial importations that are accounted for under subsections 32(1), (3), or (5) of the Act.

 On this page